charlesli640/jitsi-hammer/README.md

 For now it is set to only display at a WARNING level, but you can set "org.jitsi.hammer.level" to INFO if you want to print the INFO log of Jitsi-Hammer (but not libjitsi).

 ## command of execution
-./jitsi-hammer.sh -u "https://jitsimeet.magnet.com/http-bind/" -room 222 -users 1 -videortpdump ./resources/rtp_vp8.rtpdump -audiortpdump ./resources/narwhals-audio.rtpdump
+./jitsi-hammer.sh -u "https://jitsimeet.magnet.com/http-bind/" -room YourRoom -rooms 5 -users 2 -videortpdump ./resources/rtp_vp8.rtpdump -audiortpdump ./resources/narwhals-audio.rtpdump -nick YourNick

 ## Kill process
 ps -ef | grep jitsi-hammer | awk '{print $2}' |xargs kill -9